chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_schema.md

 - `"summary"`: high-level information of this Census, e.g. build date, total cell count, etc.
 - `"datasets"`: A table with all datasets from CELLxGENE Discover used to create the Census.
-- `"summary_cell_counts"`: Cell counts stratified by relevant cell metadata
+- `"summary_cell_counts"`: Cell counts stratified by relevant cell metadata.

 ### Census single-cell data `"census_data"`